juanantonio284/simple_bash/README.md

 example might actually be useful.)

 * `my_shell_scripts` contains:
+    - `count_files`: count the files in a folder
-    - `remember`, a "notepad" script
+    - `remember`: write things to a "notepad"
-    - `remindme`, a script to read the notes made with `remember`
+    - `remindme`: to read the notes made with `remember`
-    - `template_simple_file_opener`, a script to open commonly used files with a single command on the terminal
+    - `template_simple_file_opener`: to open commonly used files with a single command on the terminal
     - `shrinkpdf`: a simple wrapper around Ghostscript to reduce the file size of PDFs; written by Alfred Klomp.
 [See usage instructions here][shrinkpdf_link]!!